Skip to content

 }

-The guest sends notify_action_result with the user-selected key back to the host.
+The host sends notify_action_result with the notification_id and user-selected action_key back to the guest.

 The actions and app_name fields use #[serde(default)] for backward compatibility with older guest binaries that do not send them.